BogdanMihaica/Cookit/README.md

 # CookIt 🍳

 **CookIt** is a modern, minimalist recipe website designed to inspire cooking enthusiasts with a blend of official and user-submitted recipes.
 With its sleek interface and practical features, CookIt makes discovering, learning, and sharing recipes easier than ever.
+Also you can interact with other users through One-to-One chat, reviews and comments.

 ## 🌟 Features
 - **Elegant Design**: Minimalist UI with a black, white, and velvet red color scheme.